mulesoft-assets/template-sfdc2sfdc-lead-aggregation/README.md

 + The path configured by default is `generatereport` and you are free to change for the one you prefer.
 + The host name for all endpoints in your CloudHub configuration should be defined as `localhost`.
 CloudHub will then route requests from your application domain URL to the endpoint.

-###  Outbound Flow
-**SMTP Outbound Endpoint** - Send Mail
-+ Both SMTP Server configuration and the actual mail to be sent are defined in this endpoint.
-+ This flow is going to be invoked from the flow that does all the functional work: *mainFlow*, the same that is invoked from the Inbound Flow upon triggering of the HTTP Endpoint.

 ## businessLogic.xml<a name="businesslogicxml"/>
 Functional aspect of the Template is implemented on this XML, directed by one flow responsible of conducting the aggregation of data, comparing records and finally formating the output, in this case being a report.